guillermooo/sublime-undocs/CONTRIBUTING.md

 #### File Paths

-File paths (relative or absolute) are specified like this:
+File paths (relative or absolute)
+MUST be specified like this:

     :file:`{Packages}/SomePackage/somefile.ext`

-`{variables}` may be used arbitrarily, but the following path prefixes are known:
+Variable parts (`{name}`) may be used freely, but you will come across these frequently:

 - `{Data}`
 - `{Packages}`
 - `{User}`
 - `{Default}`

-All paths use forward slashes
+All paths MUST be written with forward slashes unless they are meant to be used in Windows.
-unless designated specifically for Windows.

-File extensions (when referring to file types) look like:
+File extensions (when referring to file types)
+MUST be written like this:

     ``.ext``